 Recently, I had one of my college BFFs over for dinner.
 Looking for something easy but awesome for us to make, I whipped us up this delicious Pesto Baked Salmon with Veggies.
 Flavorful, quick, and satisfying – try it!

 I got creative with what I already had in the fridge – I had a jar of pesto that needed some love, some frozen salmon in the freezer (Matt hates salmon – perfect time to use it), and some zucchini and squash from the farmers market.
 Perfect!
 My friend, Turner, also brought over some tomatoes that we added to the mix.

 This recipe was SO easy and came out really delicious, too.
 Definitely one to try yourself (and one I’ll be making again soon – I think even Matt might like salmon this way)!

-Bake and serve over quinoa!
+Bake, then serve over quinoa or rice!
 So easy.